Translate this Page

 Expatriates spend much of their free time on the weekends diving or fishing iin Manado, Bunaken and Selat Lembeh.
 The diving is really fantastic, one of the best places to dive in the world.
 There is a karting circuit and a few other sports to do.
 Golf is also a common activity.
 Tennis, jogging, cycling, and climbing the volcanic mountains are also popular.
 There are tennis courts, but don't expect top quality surfaces.

-Night life options are poor.
+Night life options are limited.
 There are Karaoke bars, restaurants, a few night clubs, a few hotel venues, and a couple of discos.
 Groups of Italian or German tourists can often be seen accompanied by their local guides on a tour of the various night life spots.
-The Aha Café” (upper floor of Mega mall) and “Corner Café”in Bahu are popular.
+The Aha Café” (upper floor of Mega mall) and “Corner Café”in Bahu, and Cabal in Kawasan Megamas are popular.
 There is also a bowling alley and a huge billiards café on the upper floors of Mega Mall, which is quite a popular place for Manadonese students.

 Yahama Music School, on Jalan Sam Ratulangi in the city center, offers a variety of music lessons for children and adults.

 Most hotel fitness rooms and pools are open to non guests for a fee.
 They also offer memberships with monthly or yearly fee.
 Check out the facilities at Sintesa Peninsula and Manado Tateli Beach Resort.

 Many expatriates live near the airport, were the golf club is.
 The airport residential area is about 20 kilometres from town, which is 20 to 30 minutes by car because of the heavy traffic.
 Expatriates who have lived in Manado longer tend to live in town.